pixa-pics/pixa-pics.github.io/README.md

 - Undefined

----

-**INTERESTED INTO SPONSORING a good cause?
-Please email-us at: [pixa.pics@protonmail.com](mailto:pixa.pics@protonmail.com).**

 ## Get started and fund a functionality now

-INFINITE *"KARMA"* OR POSITIVE MIND-BLOWING EFFECTS WHILE POSITIVE RESULTS TO ANYONE MAKES ADDING POSITIVE FUNDS OR NICE DEV-IDEA/PROPOSAL-TRY SUCCESS.
-GET US LUCKY!

- * THANKS Work.
- * THANKS Funds.
- * THANKS Paradise.
- * THANKS Matter.

----

-> All features getting live become tracked on the visible **"Legacy of King History"** (Soon linked and listed) having had ruling visionary and generous for how long and how much.
-Just near monthly "patron/sponsor" in the app being actual wealthier creative, giving chance, fertilizing faith inside all regions of the **"Unearthly Kingdom"** for any great mind to submit and idea or giving talents opportunity to live and donate it the breath of life, and thus the **Pixa's one, once blown, time and wind, the latest the chosen, sow, ...** *becoming godfather creators of the Kings, ...* the contracts, we can stack, describing with resources enough, the new code that goes thoughts, the mind over matter put into the fabric of reality.... *And the history repeat itself.*

----

 **INTERESTED INTO SPONSORING a good cause?
 Please email-us at: [pixa.pics@protonmail.com](mailto:pixa.pics@protonmail.com).**